-For example, if you were expecting to show a lot of Irish, but instead have a lot of Great Britain, this should not really be a surprise.
+For example, if you were expecting to show a lot of Irish, but instead have a lot of England and Northwestern Europe, this should not really be a surprise.

 It is when the ethnicity region is far away from where you believe your ancestors are from that the results become more interesting.
-For example, if you were expecting Irish and find a substantial amount of Eastern European, you might want to give your family tree a second look.
+For example, if you were expecting Irish and find a substantial amount of Eastern European and Russia, you might want to give your family tree a second look.

 Step 2: Look at the “extras” in your ethnicity estimate – if you tested with Ancestry DNA or 23 and Me

-Ancestry DNA and 23 and Me provide the most in-depth ethnicity estimates (read: bells and whistles), and you should definitely spend some time making sure that you didn’t overlook anything important on your results.
+Ancestry DNA and 23 and Me provide the most in-depth ethnicity estimates, including bells and whistles.
+You should definitely spend some time making sure that you didn’t overlook anything important on your results.

 For example, 23 and Me allows you to adjust the confidence level of your ethnicity report, and also shows you a timeline of when you might have had an ancestor who was “100%” from the regions that show up on your results.